|

 Technology Review as among the world's top 35 young innovators

-in a low-cost, hand-held platform.
-Ham was a 2011 Harvard Yearbook favorite
+in 2008 (TR35).
+Ham was selected as a Harvard Yearbook Favorite

-again for class of 2012.
-He is an IEEE Distinguished Lecturer for the Solid-State
+votes).
+He served as an IEEE Distinguished Lecturer for the Solid-State Circuits

 |